t2-Kusumoto/InfoMapApp-Flask-And-PostgreSQL/README.md

+# Info Map App (Flask & PostgreSQL version)
-# App that can post the sales status of items from local shops
+## App that can post the sales status of items from local shops

 ---